-Horticulture Code of Conduct
+Horticulture Code of Conduct Period of implementation: 2009.

 To pay the fees of mediators conducting mediations under the Trade Practices (Horticulture Code of Conduct) Regulations 2006.
 All participants in the horticulture growing and wholesaling industries who are subject to the code or have a horticulture dispute are eligible to have the fees of a mediator conducting a mediation under the code paid by the Government.